vitorpestana94/Python/Exercícios Python Brasil/Estrutura Sequencial/1-9/6/README.md

 # Português:

-Faça um Programa que converta metros para centímetros.
+Faça um Programa que peça o raio de um círculo, calcule e mostre sua área.

 # English:

-Create a program that converts measure in meters to centimetrs.
+Create a program that receives the radius of a circle and returns it area.